alexbevi/alexbevi.github.com/_posts/2025-07-15-the-legend-of-kyrandia-hand-of-fate.markdown

 The writing is good, the story is good and the puns ... so many puns ... are pretty good - though it can start to feel a bit forced at times.
 I have to admit I laughed a little louder than I'd like to admit when they described "the petrified forest".

-Having almost every character interaction and scene description over-leverage puns actually reminded me a bit of [Eternam]({% post_url 2023-02-07-eternam %}).
+Having almost every character interaction and scene description over-leverage puns actually reminded me a bit of [Companions of Xanth]({% post_url 2023-05-23-companions-of-xanth %}).
 It's entirely possible the book (books?) that game was based on had some influence on the writers at Westwood when they were crafting the plot and dialog for this game.

 ![](/images/adventure/kyra2/scummvm-kyra2-cd-00010.png)